fluxo-kt/fluxo/README.md

   * For each `Store`.
   * For the separate `sideJob`.
 * Leak-free transfer, delivery guarantees[^el1][^el2] for intents and side effects.
+* Complete interception for any possible event (like in OkHttp, etc.)
 * Strictly not recommended, but JVM `Closeable` resources are experimentally supported as a state and side effects.
   * The previous state is closed on change.
   * Side effects are closed when not delivered.